RemonSinnema/newyear2018game/README.md

 - Play on big screen TV (using Google cast)
 - Control using tablet or mobile phone
 - Table remains available for drinks & food
+- Server must be on same network

 # Post-Game

-- After the game is over, create a short video/animated gif for each of the players' journeys through the game
+- After the game is over, create a short video of the game and share it with the players so they can remember